Thursday, November 7, 2024

 War has broken out between the empire and the forces of General Zoff.
 The Enigma Force is escorting Zoff to the emperor when he uses his psionic powers to crash the ship on an unknown planet.
 Four of the team members survive and set out to find Zoff.

 The developers dealt with some of my objections in this sequel.
 It has a proper adventure screen--using a "studio view" (from the side)--rather than individualized maps for each character.
 All of the icons are arranged on the main screen instead of nestled in sub menus.
-But you still move them by using the joystick to move a cursor around the screen and click on arrows.
+But you still activate them by using the joystick to move a cursor around the screen and click on arrows.
 That's like driving a car by attaching robotic arms to the steering wheel and controlling them with a xylophone.

 No.